Actindo-AG/Documentation/PIM/UserInterface/01a_Dashboard.md

 ## Recent changes

-The box displays a list of recent changes on the products.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
   Click this button to update the list of recent changes.

-The fields in the following columns are display fields only.
-They cannot be changed.
+The list in the box displays all recent changes on the products.
+All fields are read-only.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.